jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 In the following task you will read the results from the network connectivity check.:

-1. You are still signed in to CLIENT01 as “Lab User” and with the Network Assessment Tool open.
+1. You are still signed in to MS720-CLIENT01 as “Admin” and with the Network Assessment Tool open.

 2. You can see from the command prompt output that the tests have been completed successfully, you can see: